Uranus's influence on Neptune's exterior mean motion resonances: Experimenting with the Neptune-Uranus period ratio

-As before, we ran these simulations for a duration of 1000 resonant cycles (of the target N:1 resonance in each simulation) using \textsc{ias15} for each desired N:U period ratio.
-We analyzed and plotted resonance strengths using the methods described in Section~\ref{ss:strengths} and Appendix~\ref{sec:appendix}.
-The resulting mosaics of individual particle residence times near the investigated resonances are shown Figure~\ref{fig:4-planet-mosaic} for these four N:U period ratios, and the calculated strengths of each N:1 resonance for the same N:U period ratios are shown in Figure~\ref{fig:strength-data-poster}.
+As before, we ran these simulations for a duration of 1000 {test particle orbital periods} of the target N:1 resonance in each simulation using \textsc{ias15}.
+We analyzed resonance strengths {for each N:U period ratio} using the methods described in Section~\ref{ss:strengths} and Appendix~\ref{sec:appendix}.
+The resulting mosaics of individual particle residence times near the investigated resonances are shown Figure~\ref{fig:4-planet-mosaic} for four {selected} N:U period ratios, and the calculated strengths of each N:1 resonance for the same N:U period ratios are shown in Figure~\ref{fig:strength-data-poster}.

-We ran additional simulations from various other N:U period ratios to get a better sense of the overall trends in Neptune's distant resonances.
-For N:U period ratios between 1.96 and 2.00, as well as between 2.00 and 2.02, resonance stability drops off steeply.
-For example, a residence time plot at N:U$= 1.98$ looks very similar to N:U$= 2.02$.
+{Examining our full range of simulated N:U period ratios, we find that resonance stability drops off steeply for} ratios between 1.96 and 2.00 as well as between 2.00 and 2.02.
 Between N:U period ratios of 2.02 and 2.36, resonance strength returns steadily.
-In order to visualize these trends in overall resonance strength with N:U period ratios, we averaged individual resonance strength values across a range of N:1 resonances for each set of N:U period ratio simulations.
-This ``average strength'' value represents the general weakening of all simulated resonances for various N:U period ratios.
-This is shown in Figure~\ref{fig:average-strengths}, where we average the strengths of Neptune's closer-in N:1 resonances (2:1 through 14:1; left panel) and distant N:1 resonances (15:1 through 28:1; right panel).
-To provide a baseline for comparison, at each modified value of Neptune's semimajor axis we ran a set of simulations with Uranus removed from the simulation and calculated the strengths of Neptune's 2:1 through 28:1 in the absence of Uranus's destabilizing effects.
+To visualize these trends in overall resonance strength with N:U period ratios, we averaged individual resonance strength values across a range of N:1 resonances for each set of N:U period ratio simulations. {This ``average strength'' value is shown in Figure~\ref{fig:average-strengths} for Neptune's closer-in N:1 resonances (2:1 through 14:1; left panel) and distant N:1 resonances (15:1 through 28:1; right panel) highlighting the general weakening of all simulated resonances for various N:U period ratios.} To provide a baseline for comparison, at each modified value of Neptune's semimajor axis we also ran a set of simulations with Uranus removed from the simulation and calculated the strengths of Neptune's 2:1 through 28:1 in the absence of Uranus's destabilizing effects.

 Figure~\ref{fig:average-strengths} shows that the reduction in resonance strength due to Uranus is much more dramatic for the distant resonances than the closer-in resonances, regardless of the specific N:U period ratio.
 The weak trend in the baseline simulation's average distant resonance strength (right panel) shows that the other giant planets do influence the strength of Neptune's distant resonances but to a much lesser extent than Uranus.
 For both the closer-in and distant resonances, the present day N:U period ratio is actually more favorable for Neptune's resonance strengths than N:U period ratios smaller but farther from their mutual 2:1; the general proximity of Neptune to Uranus, which increases Uranus's influence on Neptune's orbital evolution, is a significant factor in the destabilization of Neptune's resonances.
 It is also clear that if Neptune and Uranus were any closer to their mutual 2:1 resonance than they are today, all of Neptune's external resonances would be significantly weakened.
 We discuss the implications of this further in Section~\ref{sec:discussion}.